MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-set-up-declaration-types.md

 ---
-    title: How to: Set Up Declaration Types | Microsoft Docs
+    title: How to Set Up Declaration Types | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], there are two types of declaration:
     services: project-madeira
     documentationcenter: ''